Git & GitHub: Remote Workflows

 Cloning an Existing Repository from GitHub

 Cloning creates a local copy of a remote repository on your machine.
+This is the most common way to start working on a project.

 # Create a directory to store your repositories.